-Lawmaker proposes special courts, speedy trial for rapists
+Lawmaker proposes Special Courts, speedy trial for rapists

 “I think there is a relationship between mental state and rape.
 The rising spate of mental illnesses, also poses a threat, waiting to explode and that is also attached with a lot of stigmas”, she opined.

-“I will like to call on women groups civil society groups, churches, to rise up and fistfight this menace to the end”, she said.
+“I will like to call on women groups civil society groups, churches, to rise up and fight this menace to the end”, she said.

-The young legislator, urged the Parliament,t to lobby the state governments to pass the Child Rights Act, to protect children from paedophiles and from other predative agents.
+The young legislator urged the Parliament to lobby the state governments to pass the Child Rights Act, to protect children from paedophiles and from other predative agents.

 She also called on women to resist joining the bandwagon of stigma against victims of rape in society.